 Despite the protection from LAM, many health care providers will want to provide contraceptive services to women at the postpartum visit because the effectiveness of breastfeeding for pregnancy prevention drops quickly when women stop exclusive breastfeeding.
 It may be difficult for many clients to receive contraceptive services at that time.

-1 Office of Disease Prevention and Health Promotion.
-(2020, May).
-Family Planning | Healthy People 2020.
-U.S. Department of Health and Human Services, Office of Disease Prevention and Health Promotion. https://www.healthypeople.gov/2020/topics-objectives/topic/family-planning/objectives.
+1 Office of Disease Prevention and Health Promotion. (n.d.).
+Family Planning - Healthy People 2030 | health.gov.
+U.S. Department of Health and Human Services. https://health.gov/healthypeople/objectives-and-data/browse-objectives/family-planning.